 • 6.2 Mbps – rate 786432 (maximum rate value possible)

-As you can see, every rate setting corresponds to a different internet speed.
+As you can see, every CS2 rate setting corresponds to a different internet speed.
 Choosing the appropriate rate setting that fits your internet speed is important if you want to avoid any potential issues while playing.

-How To Use CSGO Rate Commands?
+How To Use CS2 Rate Commands?

-The best way to change your Counter Strike Global Offensive rate settings is via an autoexec file.
+The best way to change your Counter Strike 2 rate settings is via an autoexec file.
 However, you can also change these settings in-game using console commands.
-It’s best to try different rate settings in a practice lobby so that you won’t have to test it in multiplayer game modes.
+It's best to try different rate settings in a practice lobby so that you won't have to test it in multiplayer game modes.

-In addition, if you want to further experiment with different rates for your game, you can try some additional console commands.
+In addition, if you want to further experiment with different CS2 rates for your game, you can try some additional console commands.
 The ‘cl_interp command determines the interpolation time.
 Different interpolation settings can also affect your overall gameplay, helping you deal with possible lag.
-Although ‘cl_interp 0’ is the most common setting for the majority of players, if you’re dealing with a slower bandwidth speed, you can try changing it to ‘cl_interp 2’ for smoother gameplay.
+Although ‘cl_interp 0' is the most common setting for the majority of players, if you're dealing with a slower bandwidth speed, you can try changing it to ‘cl_interp 2' for smoother gameplay.

 Can I Get Banned For Changing My Rate Settings?